michaelcarnovale/SRP-2021-Poster/README.md

 # How is personality pathology related to negative perceptions of others?
 (SRP 2021)
 A repository for my research poster (**"How is personality pathology related to negative perceptions of others?"**) presented at the 2021 Society for Research in Psychopathology (SRP) conference.
-This repo contains substantive information regarding the content of the research project and files related to its statistical analyses (i.e., datasets, R syntax, R Markdown, R output).
+This repo contains information regarding the background/results of the research project and files related to its statistical analyses (i.e., datasets, R syntax, R Markdown, R output).

 # Table of Contents
 * [Description and Methods](https://github.com/michaelcarnovale/SRP-2021-Poster#description-and-methods)